 ### Write the Subject and Preview Text

-The subject gets attention, and the preview text gives the reader one more reason to open.
+The subject gets attention.
+The preview text gives subscribers another reason to open the email.

-The subject line is the first promise.
+The subject line makes the first promise.
 The email body must keep that promise.
-If the subject says one thing and the email says another, subscribers learn not to trust future emails.
+If the subject promises one thing and the body says another, subscribers will trust future emails less.

-Preview text is the short snippet many inboxes show beside or below the subject.
-Use it to add context.
-Do not waste it by repeating the subject or leaving default text from the email body.
+Preview text is the short snippet that many inboxes show beside or below the subject.
+Use preview text to add context.
+Do not repeat the subject or leave default text pulled from the email body.

 - Make the subject specific. `Your March account summary is ready` is clearer than `Important update`.

-- Avoid tricks that create opens but reduce trust, such as fake replies, false urgency, or misleading offers.
+- Avoid tricks that may increase opens but reduce trust, such as fake replies, false urgency, or misleading offers.

-- Use preview text to explain who the email is for, what changed, or why it matters.
+- Use preview text to explain who should read the email, what changed, or why the message matters.

-- Check subject and preview text on a phone because long text may get cut.
+- Check the subject and preview text on a phone.
+Long text may be cut off in mobile inboxes.

-- For recurring newsletters, keep enough consistency that subscribers recognize the format.
+- For recurring newsletters, keep the format consistent enough that subscribers recognize it.

 ## Fix Common Issues